ericli421/ericli421/university-notes/mcgill/comp202.md

 from math import *
 ```

 to import all functions this way and not have to write `math.` in front of any of them.
-This can work fine when you only have one simple module, but is not good practice when importing multiple modules or more complex ones as it may lead to conflicts widef sqrt(x):
+This can work fine when you only have one simple module, but is not good practice when importing multiple modules or more complex ones as it may lead to conflicts between existing variables and functions.
-	"""
-	[insert code that calculates the square root of x here]
-	"""th existing variables and functions.

 By convention, all import statements should be found at the top of the file.